renebarto/baremetal/doc/03-setting-up-project-structure.md

 In order to start larger scale development, as well as to use Visual Studio for CMake project development for baremetal platforms, it is wise to set up your project in a certain way.

-IF you're curious to see how this works, or just want to dive directly into the code, in `tutorials/03-setting-up-project-structure` there is a complete copy of what we work towards in this section.
+If you're curious to see how this works, or just want to dive directly into the code, in `tutorials/03-setting-up-project-structure` there is a complete copy of what we work towards in this section.
 Its root will clearly be `tutorial/03-setting-up-project-structure`.
+Please be aware of this when e.g. debugging, the paths in vs.launch.json may not match your specific case.

 To understand how to approach this, first a bit of information on how CMake projects are structured, and how Visual Studio integrates CMake projects.